return42/sphkerneldoc/linux_src_doc/kernel/cgroup_c.rst

 Description
 -----------

 Return the number of tasks in the cgroup.
+The returned number can be higher than the actual number of tasks due to css_set references from namespace roots and temporary usages.

 .. _`css_next_child`: